 How to Store Damaged Lithium-ion Batteries

 Damaged Li-ion batteries have the potential to leak electrolyte, so it’s important to wear proper PPE (goggles, gloves, apron, etc.) during handling.
-For safe storage while awaiting proper disposal, package the battery in a plastic bag, then place the bag in a container of sand or another chemically-inert cushioning material.
+For safe storage while awaiting proper disposal, place the battery in a container of sand or another chemically-inert cushioning material.
 Do not place damaged batteries in the regular trash or recycling containers.

 Damaged Lithium-ion Battery Disposal